bayodes/BankingApp/README.md

-# Project: Banking Application
+# Banking Application

 ## Project Description:

-Leveraging Java 8, create a Restful API for the RevatureBank.
-You get to choose the exact functionality of the banking API, however it must comply with all of the functional requirements below.
+Leveraging Java 8, I created a Restful API for a bank.

 ## Requirements:

-Technologies that MUST be used:
+Technologies used:

 -   Java 8
 -   Javalin to handle HTTP requests
 -   JDBC for data connectivity
--   JUnit for unit testing
 -   Log4j for logging
 -   PostgreSQL for data persistence
 -   Postman to display the functionality of your end product